CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrdevicecontrol/src/README.md

 This package contains dashboards that highlight Falcon Device Control events.
 For more information on the CrowdStrike Device Control, please visit the following:

 https://www.crowdstrike.com/products/endpoint-security/falcon-device-control/

+## Dependencies
+- The `crowdstrike/fltr-core` package must be installed in the same view as this package.

+## Changelog
+Version 0.1.1
+- Query optimizations.
+- `wildcard()` all the things!

+Version 0.1.0
+- Initial release.

 ## Package Contents
 - Saved Dashboards

 ## Use Case
 - SecOps